wamp-proto/wamp-proto/rfc/text/advanced/ap_52_authorization.md

 *Session*s MAY be required to *Authenticate* access to a *Realm* hosted by a *Router*.

-*Authentication* lets the *Router* verify the identity of a *Session* often as a prerequisite to allowing access to resources in a *Realm*.
+*Authentication* is the sequence of operations that allow a *Router* to verify the identity of a *Session*, often as a prerequisite to allowing access to resources within a *Realm*.

 When the *Session* authenticates to a *Router* successfully, the *Router* will have established